Walter-Ullon/Peloton-Dashboard/README.md

 Built it primarily as a personal tool to keep track of my progress at an aggregated level.

-I eventually, I added the functionality for users to upload their own workouts data and made use of Peloton's API to get global statistics on their instructors/
+I eventually, I added the functionality for users to upload their own workouts data and made use of Peloton's API to get global statistics on their instructors.

 I made the app publicly available through https://mypelotondashboardapp.com.
 However, Peloton made me take it down...🤣